For more upcoming events, please visit our events calendar by clicking here.

 Men of Faith Meet Wednesdays

 Is meeting with fellow men of our parish and growing in your faith of interest to you?
 If yes, we invite you to join us every Wednesday from 5:30 PM – 6:30 PM on the St. Michael’s south lanai!
 We will reflect upon the prior Sunday’s readings and discuss how they can positively impact our lives.
-Special invitation: The last Wednesday of each month is extra special as we have a potluck
+Special invitation: The last Wednesday of each month is extra special as we have a 5:30pm potluck dinner in the Grace Parish Center.
+Join us!

 Adoration of the Blessed Sacrament on Wednesdays